 8. It Helps In Reducing Hyperpigmentation

-Sun damage caused by excessive exposure to UV rays can leave ugly marks and dark spots on your skin (called hyperpigmentation).
+Sun damage caused by excessive exposure to UV rays can leave ugly, dark spots on your skin (called hyperpigmentation).
 African black soap contains shea butter that protects your skin from sun damage and minimizes dark spots and hyperpigmentation (1).

 9. It Has Antifungal Properties

-African black soap is a strong antifungal agent.
-It is very effective against several types of fungus, including Candida albicans (a type of yeast) that causes athlete’s foot, jock itch, and other skin infections (9).
+African black soap is a strong antifungal agent and very effective against several types of fungi, including Candida albicans (a type of yeast) that causes athlete’s foot, jock itch, and other skin infections (9).

-The actual unprocessed African black soap has a very rough texture, which makes it good for exfoliation, but if you do not know how to use it, it might be a bit abrasive for your skin.
+Unprocessed African black soap has a rough texture, which makes it good for exfoliating.
+But if you do not know how to use it, it might be abrasive for your skin.
 Read on to understand the exact process of using a pure African black soap.

 How To Use African Black Soap

-Take the soap and knead it into small balls.
-Make sure there aren’t any rough edges.
-Rub it between your palms into a lather and then apply it to your face.
-If you are applying the soap directly to your face, be gentle.
+Knead the soap into small balls.
+Make sure there are not any rough edges.
+Rub it between your palms into a lather and apply it to your face gently.

 Soak the soap in purified water.
 Let it dissolve and liquefy.
 Use it as your body wash.